 Nerd: I guess the reason they tell you not to do it is because this game has the soundtrack, and Track 1 is the game file, so it doesn't work.

 (The Nerd tosses the game aside before moving on with the actual focus of the episode.)

 - In the Darkwing Duck episode "The Quiverwing Quack", DW, Goslyn, Honker, and Launchpad are all hanging by a rope suspended between buildings.
 Negaduck cuts one end of the rope with a knife, our heroes start swinging towards the side of a building.
 Cue closeup of Darkwing's panicked face, cut to commercial... and when we return, they almost immediately crash into the building, followed by Negaduck cutting the opposite end of the rope and letting the heroes fall.

 - The original Spider-Man cartoon.
 Half the time he's falling to his death, the other half a villain's attack is approaching him.
-Would you guess he usually escapes using his web?
-90% of the time he swings away.
-The other 10%, he turns his web into a shield or sling or parachute or trampoline or something.
+Either way, he almost always gets out of it by using his web.
+90% of the time he simply swings away; the other 10%, he turns his web into a shield, sling, parachute, trampoline, or other object.

 - The fourth Futurama movie ends with the main characters of the show about to go through a warp hole that will take them to a random place in the universe, most likely never coming back to known space.
 The fifth season starts with Professor Fransworth explaining to Fry that they went through the hole... and ended up back at Earth.

 - The Mega Man cartoon uses this trope in the final episode.